dell/csm-docs/content/docs/csidriver/features/powerstore.md

 >POSIX ACLs are not supported and only POSIX mode bits are supported for NFSv3 shares.

-## NVMe/TCP Support
+## NVMe Support

+**NVMeTCP Support**
 CSI Driver for Dell Powerstore 2.2.0 and above supports NVMe/TCP provisioning.
 To enable NVMe/TCP provisioning, blockProtocol on secret should be specified as `NVMeTCP`.
-In case blockProtocol is specified as `auto`, the driver will be able to find the initiators on the host and choose the protocol accordingly.
-If the host has multiple protocols enabled, then FC gets the highest priority followed by iSCSI and then NVMeTCP.

 >Note: NVMe/TCP is not supported on RHEL 7.x versions and CoreOS.
 >NVMe/TCP is supported with Powerstore 2.1 and above.

+**NVMeFC Support**
+CSI Driver for Dell Powerstore 2.3.0 and above supports NVMe/FC provisioning.
+To enable NVMe/FC provisioning, blockProtocol on secret should be specified as `NVMeFC`.
+>NVMe/FC is supported with Powerstore 3.0 and above.

+>Note: In case blockProtocol is specified as `auto`, the driver will be able to find the initiators on the host and choose the protocol accordingly.
+If the host has multiple protocols enabled, then NVMeFC gets the highest priority followed by NVMeTCP, followed by FC and then iSCSI.

 ## Volume group snapshot Support